RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 Refer to the [SensorData](#3-sensor-data) section or the [SensorData API documentation](https://redvoxinc.github.io/redvox-sdk/v3.0.0b4/api_docs/redvox/common/station_data.html) for more information about how to use SensorData objects.

-We will look at the audio sensor in this example:
+Continuing with the example, we will look at the audio sensor of our station in this example:

 ```
 audio_sensor = station.audio_sensor()